sudgy/nintendo_translations/README.md

 # How to Use

 For technical reasons, to use these scripts, you (currently) must use either Mesen (but not Mesen 2) or FCEUX as your emulator.
+Note that for some reason, I haven't been able to get the scripts working in FCEUX on Windows.
+If you can figure out what the problem is, let me know.
 Due to the nature of how the entire concept works, you cannot play on original hardware.
 If you want to use another emulator, you will have to implement it yourself (I have tried to make it easy to add support for emulators, but there are limitations, see below).
 To